 Through outreach, and research and analysis, we work to better understand the scope of the problem and potential solutions, including how to move from exploitative agricultural and production systems to compassionate solutions.

 Education, Advocacy, Coalition Building, and Policy and Practice Change

 Working in partnership with others, we have identified international, national, and regional opportunities to shift policies and practices relevant to producing clothing, accessories, and other textiles.
 We provide a platform to identify and share scalable solutions that can leverage shifts in corporate decisions and policy, and we illuminate the effects of trade agreements and related economic drivers so that we can better advocate for holistic, effective change that benefits both people and animals.

 As part of our commitment to coalition building, we partner with organizations like Impact Fashion, a leading organization in sustainable, cruelty-free fashion.
 These partnerships highlight and promote a positive, vegan, solutions-oriented approach to the many ethical challenges—ranging from child labor and modern slavery to animal suffering—in the clothing industry.

 We are also working with other organizations, leaders, and activists to advance public policy that would end certain forms of child and animal exploitation such as international trafficking.
 Additionally, we work to expand and enforce legal rights for the most vulnerable, including children and animals.
-For example, by 2023, we aim to see US ratification of the United Nations Convention on the Rights of the Child.
+For example, we aim to see US ratification of the United Nations Convention on the Rights of the Child.
 The US is the only member state of the United Nations that has not yet ratified the Convention.
 We believe that public opinion and political will are shifting and that there are real opportunities to advance this agenda.
 Please join us.